Find Grad Schools

 746 Yearly Graduations

 The 20th most popular school in the country for business administration majors who are seeking their master's degree is Capella University.
 Each year, around 38,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 746 people received their master's degree in business administration from Capella University.
-About 64% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 746 people received their master's degree in business administration from Capella University.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 66% were women.

 Below are some popular majors that are similar to business administration that offer master’s degrees.